 For some people with OCD, however, a combination of CBT and medication is the most effective treatment.
-Medication may be prescribed by a physician, for example, for those who have moderate to severe OCD or OCD with comorbid depression.
+Medication may be prescribed by a physician, for example, for those who have moderate to severe OCD or OCD with co-existing depression.
 It can decrease levels of distress and help people succeed in therapy.
 In fact, medications are often used on a temporary basis until the person is able to manage the disorder with therapy alone.
-Once the patient is better able to manage anxiety and stress during CBT, the medication may be gradually reduced and then eliminated.
+Once the patient is better able to cope with anxiety and stress during CBT, the medication may be gradually reduced and then eliminated.

 Antidepressants classified as serotonin reuptake inhibitors, which include serotonin-specific reuptake inhibitors, have been shown to be the most effective medications for most people with OCD.
 Because body chemistry differs so much across individuals, the type and dosage of medication prescribed will vary.
 Some people with OCD respond well to the first drug prescribed; others must try more than one (under close medical supervision) to find the medication that produces the best results.